this-vijay/this-vijay.github.io/e-learning.md

 </div>

-Created for Cuemath by Vijay Ravikumar, filmed and edited by Anushka Meenakshi and Tarun Saldana, and featuring illustrations by Parvathy and acting by Kali Srinivasan, Rency Philip, Sachin Gurjale, and Vinod Ravindran.
+Written and directed by Vijay Ravikumar, filmed and edited by Anushka Meenakshi and Tarun Saldana, and featuring illustrations by Parvathy and acting by Kali Srinivasan, Rency Philip, Sachin Gurjale, and Vinod Ravindran.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSfBShrlr15pKe_lyyhwluQkqjq8YzqQcpVzRYVIZ9_OHfT2xg/viewform
 ">Click here to try out <i>The Math of Voting</i></a>.